Shiva-Shadowsong/otc-ui-color-picker/README.md

 local picker = g_ui.createWidget('ColorPicker', rootWidget)
 connect(picker, {
   onClose = function(self, selectedColor)
-    print("The color picked in the window before it was closed was: " .. pickedColor) end
+    print("The color picked in the window before it was closed was: " .. selectedColor) end
 })
 ~~~